OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 1
 ### Benefit
+You get basic security practices right in your software design.

 ### Activity
 During design, technical staff on the project team should use a short list of guiding security principles as a checklist against system designs.
 Typically, security principles include defense in depth, securing the weakest link, use of secure defaults, simplicity in design of security functionality, secure failure, balance of security and usability, running with least privilege, avoidance of security by obscurity, etc.